 Metabolic syndrome represents a clustering of cardiovascular risk factors that are amalgamated into a single multiplex risk factor for ASCVD (Fig. 92–1).6 When the concept of metabolic syndrome was introduced into the National Cholesterol Education Program Adult Treatment Panel III Report (ATP III),2 it was considered a partner of elevated low-density lipoprotein (LDL) in the causation of cardiovascular disease (CVD).
 The metabolic risk factors that make up the syndrome include atherogenic dyslipidemia, elevated blood pressure, dysglycemia, a prothrombotic state, and a proinflammatory state.
 Several reports indicate that this clustering of metabolic risk factors cannot be explained by chance alone; hence the use of the term syndrome.7-20 This suggests that there is a common, underlying etiology of this clustering.
 Individuals with metabolic syndrome have an approximate doubling of risk for ASCVD and approximately four-fold higher risk for developing type 2 diabetes compared with those without the syndrome.

 Risk factor partners: elevated low-density lipoprotein (LDL) and metabolic syndrome.
-The latter is ...
+The latter is a ...